Akash-Pavithran/react-native-meta-ads/README.md

 # React Native Meta Ads

-A React Native module for Meta Audience Network ads.
+A React Native package for Meta Audience Network integration.
+Supports:
+- Interstitial ads
+- Rewarded ads

+## Development Status

+⚠️ **Note**: This package is currently in development.
+Only Android implementation is available at the moment. iOS support is planned but not yet implemented.
+Contributors are welcome to help implement the iOS side.

+## Platform Support

+- ✅ Android
+- ❌ iOS (Coming soon)

 ## Installation